Code-Institute-Submissions/Huddy2022-Mind-Body-project/README.md

   - In this section it is divided into two divs for either yoga and pilates to give the user a choice on which they would prefer.
   - The h2 and h3 headers are are aimed to draw the attention of the user and with the background of white on h3 make it easier for the user to understand the text.
   - Both lists clearly offer a variety of different poses and exercises for either yoga or pilates to help the user understand what each class would entail.
+  - Font awesome icons are again used to highlight each classes strength.

 ![Club classes](https://github.com/Huddy2022/Mind-Body-project/blob/main/assets/images/classes_section.jpg)